romuro-pauliv/IPT-Token/README.md

 ## IPT Token

 The IPT Token module is intended to be an extension to your Flask applications.
 The module will generate a token with a simple `@generate_token()` decorator set in your route depending on the status code you enter.
-Then you can request this token with a simple `@required_token()` defined in routes that require authentication.
+Then request of this token can be done by `@required_token()` defined in routes that require authentication.

 ```Python
 @bp.route("/login", methods=["POST"])